PhD graduates; experiences and duration PhD track

 This table shows figures on how PhD graduates experienced their PhD-track and the duration of their PhD-track, by sex and PhD characteristics (time since receiving PhD, discipline and type of PhD).

 The figures come from the periodically recurring Careers of Doctorate Holders survey.
-Data from the 2019 survey are published for the first time on Statline.
-The survey was also conducted in 2010 and 2014.
+The study has been ongoing since 2010, and data are available from 2019 onward due to comparability.
 The target population consists of all individuals who have obtained their PhD at a university affiliated with the Universities of the Netherlands (UNL) since the academic year 1990/’91, who were under the age of 70 at the time of the survey, and who were residing in the Netherlands according to the Basic Registration of Persons (BRP) at that time.

 Data available from: 2019.